openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-Currently, |LANG| does not support structural typing, i.e., the compiler cannot compare public APIs of two types and decide whether such types are identical.
-Use other mechanisms (inheritance, interfaces, or type aliases) instead.
+Currently, |LANG| does not support structural typing and it is recommened to use other mechanisms (inheritance, interfaces, or type aliases) instead.

 |CB_BAD|
 ~~~~~~~~